 House wrap is generally a good idea to install on your home regardless of where you live or what the climate looks like there.
-House wrap can help keep moisture out, while helping to promote air flow.
-Some types can also be used as insulation to help provide a first defense against energy transfer through the walls.
+House wrap can help keep moisture out while helping to promote air flow.
+Some types can also be used as insulation to help provide the first defense against energy transfer through the walls.

 Many people are familiar with Tyvek house wrap, whether through previous use or simply due to name recognition, like Kleenex, Jacuzzi, or Hoover.
 There are alternatives to Tyvek, however, that can help you achieve better results for your home.
 If you want the best alternative to Tyvek house wrap, consider using Barricade’s house wrap for your next project.

 One of the biggest, most common issues surrounding any house wrap is its durability.
 Products like Tyvek may tear in a high wind, which can be problematic if a storm comes up after wrapping, but before the final siding can be installed.
 In the event of a delay or break in the project, your house wrap may need to be redone before siding can be installed.

 Barricade house wrap has a tear-stop design, made of cross-woven polyolefin, which makes it stay firmly on the wall once it’s been installed.
 Barricade won’t tear off in a high wind, so it won’t need to be repaired or reinstalled no matter how long it takes to install the final outer covering.

 While most house wraps are opaque, which can present issues with finding the framing for siding installation after the wrap has been put on.
 This, in turn, can lead to issues with the siding installation and moisture penetration down the road.

 Because Barricade is semi-transparent, you can easily find the framing after installation.
 This makes the siding installation not only more efficient and faster, it helps reduce potential issues after installation has been completed.